fps/teqqer/README.md

 # Status

-This project is not in a usable state yet.
+This project is in a semi-usable state yet.
 Check the issue tracker for open problems :D

 # Requirements